+Air Quality

+Proper ventilation of your RV is required to maintain air quality.
+Breathing and daily activities like cooking and bathing, add moisture to the air.
+This moisture can become condensation.

-Air Quality-Air quality can be managed through the proper ventilation of your vehicle at all times.
-Condensation formation is an indication that proper ventilation is not occurring.
-Normal activities like cooking, bathing, cleaning and even breathing all add moisture to the air that will convert to condensation if not removed through proper ventilation.
-Condensation build up over time can lead to mold formation.
-In addition, proper ventilation allows for the escape of formaldehyde which is contained in some building materials as well as a by-product of combustion.
+- Condensation inside your RV indicates that proper ventilation is NOT occurring. - · Condensation can lead to mold growth. - In addition, proper ventilation helps remove formaldehyde which is contained in some building materials as well as a by-product of combustion.